nitad54448/win10-installer-yappari-v5-2023/README.md

 A<sub>w</sub>=1/(Q $\sqrt{2})$

-If the thickness of the diffusion layer is known, two models were developped.
-The Warburg "open" describes the impedance of a finite-length diffusion with __reflective boundary__.
+If the thickness of the diffusion layer is known, two other models can be applied.
+The Warburg "open" describes the impedance of a finite-length diffusion with __reflective boundary__, also called finite space Warburg.
 The formula used here is

 Z<sub>o</sub>=(A<sub>w</sub>/ $\sqrt{jω})$ coth(B $\sqrt{jω})$